wordofwarning/wordofwarning.org/current/2020-emergencystopgap/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Emergency Stop-Gap" # the name of the artist or company
-show: "A night out for the curious." # the name of the show
+show: "<br>&nbspA night out for the curious." # the name of the show
 artist_size: 2
 show_size: 3
 season: "Emergency Stop-Gap 27|2|2020"